Configurations

 htc 0 mem=150G

-• normal (used with htc, htc_interactive and hpc partitions) is applied by default to all jobs.
-It therefore limits the execution time to a maximum of 7 days,
+• normal (used with htc, htc_arm, htc_highmem and hpc partitions) limits the jobs execution time to a maximum of 7 days,

-• htc (used with htc and htc_interactive partitions) completes normal limiting the requested memory to 150G (see Required parameter limits),
+• htc (used only with htc partitions) completes normal limiting the requested memory to 150G (see Required parameter limits),

-• flash (used only with flash partition) limits the execution time to 1 hour for up to 10 simultaneous jobs per user,
+• flash (used only with flash partition) limits the execution time to 1 hour for up to 10 simultaneous jobs per user.
+The requested memory is limited to 150G as for htc QoS,

-• dask (used only with dask partition) limits the execution time to 2 days.
-For the duration of Dask jobs, please refer to the paragraph Dask parameters.
+• dask (used in the context of the Jupyter platform) limits the execution time to 2 days.
+This QoS is allowed in the htc partition as you may see in the scontrol output in the paragraph Partitions.
+For the time limits of Dask jobs, please refer to the paragraph Dask parameters.

 Note